heru-himawan-tl/fdaf/README.md

 ### Engineering View: From The CRUD Principle Into The Modern Web-Application Design

-A Java web-application with dynamic contents basically a _database access application_ relies on CRUD (Create - Read - Update - Delete) operations.
+A Java web-application to handle dynamic contents is basically a _database access application_ relies on CRUD (Create - Read - Update - Delete) operations.
 It applies the _Model-View-Control_ or _MVC_ architecture, in which the _Model_ represents the business or database code, the _View_ represents the page design code, and the _Controller_ represents the navigational code.